Iran releases 5 Americans in prisoner swap

 The American prisoners include Siamak Namazi, Emad Shargi and Morad Tahbaz, who had all been sentenced to 10 years in prison on unsubstantiated charges of spying.
 Two Americans involved in the agreement — including one female former U.N. worker — wished to remain anonymous, according to U.S. officials.

-The U.S. citizens were on a flight from Tehran to Doha, Qatar, White House officials confirmed to CBS News.
-They were then to be transferred to U.S. custody and put on a plane bound for the Washington, D.C., area, where they will be reunited with their families, senior administration officials said.
+The flight carrying the U.S. citizens from Tehran landed in Doha, Qatar, shortly before 11 a.m.
+ET on Monday.

+They were transferred to U.S. custody and will be put on a plane bound for the Washington, D.C., area, where they will be reunited with their families, senior administration officials said.
 Sources familiar with the planning said the Americans were expected to be given U.S. government cellphones to call their families to share the news of their freedom before their arrival.

 Namazi, a 51-year-old businessman, was the longest-held detainee, having been arrested in 2015 and left behind by both the Obama and Trump administrations in past prisoner swaps.